p-m-p/slider/README.md

 </section>
 ```

-To initialize the slider from JavaScript select the box and create a new `BoxSlider` with
+To initialize the slider from JavaScript select the box and create a new `BoxSlider` instance with
 the desired settings and effect.

 ```javascript